nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 Examples: `remind 10` lists items that are expiring 10 days from now.

+:information_source: To find items that are expiring today, use `remind 0`!

 ### 3.3 Miscellaneous Commands

 #### 3.3.1 Clearing all data : `clear`